csdcorp/speech_to_text/README.md

 ## Adding Sounds for iOS (optional)

 Android automatically plays system sounds when speech listening starts or stops but iOS does not.
 This plugin supports playing sounds to indicate listening status on iOS if sound files are available as assets in the application.
 To enable sounds in an application using this plugin add the sound files to the project and reference them in the assets section of the application `pubspec.yaml`.
-The location and filenames of the sound files must exactly match or they will not be found.
+The location and filenames of the sound files must exactly match what is shown below or they will not be found.
 The example application for the plugin shows the usage.
 ```yaml
   assets:
   - assets/sounds/speech_to_text_listening.m4r